Locally linear graph

 In graph theory, a locally linear graph is an undirected graph in which every edge belongs to exactly one triangle.
-Equivalently, for each vertex of the graph, its neighbors are each adjacent to exactly one other neighbor, so the neighbors can be paired up into an induced matching.
+Equivalently, for each vertex of the graph, its neighbors are each adjacent to exactly one other neighbor.
+That is, locally (from the point of view of any one vertex) the rest of the graph looks like a perfect matching.
 Locally linear graphs have also been called locally matched graphs.
+More technically, the triangles of any locally linear graph form the hyperedges of a triangle-free 3-uniform linear hypergraph, and they form the blocks of certain partial Steiner triple systems; and the locally linear graphs are exactly the Gaifman graphs of these hypergraphs or partial Steiner systems.

 Many constructions for locally linear graphs are known.
 Examples of locally linear graphs include the triangular cactus graphs, the line graphs of 3-regular triangle-free graphs, and the Cartesian products of smaller locally linear graphs.
 Certain Kneser graphs, and certain strongly regular graphs, are also locally linear.

 The question of how many edges locally linear graphs can have is one of the formulations of the Ruzsa–Szemerédi problem.
 Although dense graphs can have a number of edges proportional to the square of the number of vertices, locally linear graphs have a smaller number of edges, falling short of the square by at least a small non-constant factor.
 The densest planar graphs that can be locally linear are also known.
 The least dense locally linear graphs are the triangular cactus graphs.